mmbman/Katagiri/1983-03-09-Blue-Cliff-Record-Case-42-Talk-2.md

 On the other hand, *you cannot fall into it* doesn’t mean you should completely ignore causation.
 So you cannot ignore it; it doesn’t mean ignore.
 That is the real meaning of causation.

 For instance, my wallet or purse falls on the ground.
 There is not much money, anyway. *[Laughter.]* Anyway, my wallet is my wallet: if my wallet falls on the ground, I have to pick it up and put it in my pocket.
 But let’s look at this very simple example.
+(Transcriber’s Note: Katagiri Roshi actually says “purse” most of the time in this example, but since he talks about putting it in his pocket, I assume he meant “wallet”.)

 According to *not falling into causation*, *my wallet is on the ground* is everything belongs to me.
 The wallet I had or the wallet on the ground are all mine.
 So from this point, the wallet I had and the wallet falls on the ground in relation with cause and effect.
 But all are mine.
 So finally, all I have to do is, I have to take care of the wallet as my life.
 So from this point, I cannot fall into causation; cause and effect are the same.
 But all I have to do is, the two wallets, cause and effect are the same, because they belong to me.
 But what do I mean?
 How do we understand this?
 We understand through the *function*, so-called *fall*, and *pick up*.
 It falls, that’s why I have to pick it up.